Articles of Incorporation and Rules

 4. When necessary, the Chairperson shall put the matter to a vote upon receiving a report from the Special Committee

-(Termination, postponement and continuation of the General Meeting of Representatives)
+(Discontinuation, postponement, and continuation of the General Assembly)

-Article 18 The General Meeting of Representatives may be terminated, postponed or continued by resolution of the General Meeting of Representatives.
+Article 18 The General Assembly may be discontinued, postponed, or continued by a resolution of the General Assembly.

-Article 19 Once the Chairperson has declared that a vote will be taken on a motion, no further comments may be made regarding the motion.
+Article 19.
+After the Speaker declares that a vote will be held on the agenda item, no further comments on the agenda item may be made.

 (Method of Voting)

-Article 20 Voting shall be by show of hands, standing, or voting, as determined by the Chairperson in each case.
+Article 20 Voting shall be by a show of hands, standing, or by ballot, as determined by the chairperson each time.

 2. When voting, the chairperson shall declare the chamber closed and confirm the status of the General Meeting of Representatives